chrplr/PCBS/README.md

 o
 - Schoology (for Cogmaster students): The [course]((https://app.schoology.com/course/2239019136/) code is KN88-5TR4-XQG29.

-**Note***: DO NOT send me emails to communicate!
+**Note***: DO NOT send me emails! (my response rate is less than 10%).
 Use slack to get support, schoology for other matters.

-- I strongly recommend the freely availble book [_Automate the boring stuff with Python: Practical programming for total beginners._](https://automatetheboringstuff.com/) to total novices (as well as the other books by the author).
-For those who do like to read, there are videos on the site.
+- I **strongly recommend** the freely available book [_Automate the boring stuff with Python: Practical programming for total beginners._](https://automatetheboringstuff.com/) to total novices (as well as the other books by the author).
+For those who dislike reading, there are videos on the site.

 - Check the [Appendices](#appendices) for more recommendations of online lectures and books.